Skip to content

 1. Eat More Fiber

-Foods high in fiber help feed the good bacteria in your gut.
+Foods high in fiber feed the good bacteria in your gut.
 Examples include:

 • Whole grains (like brown rice and oats)